 As for bad boy types.
 Yes.
 I am all over bad boys.
 Misunderstood bad boys with a heart of gold and a huge emotional wound to protect? *Melts* That is my bread and butter, you guys.

 All that said, I have to point out that nice guys can still be sexually aggressive.
 Sweet guys can still have wild sex.
-Kind hearted men can ravage a women when asked to…
+Kind-hearted men can ravage a woman when she asks him to…

 Can you explain your ‘rules’ about consent, communication, and conflict?
 Why is that important to you?

 My view of love and sex was warped at a very young age.
 I never had good role models when it came to love and believed some very toxic things about it.